 offenses can occur in a single assignment).

-- SESS Policy: All academic integrity violations will be reviewed by the SESS Academic Integrity Committee.
+- SNEHS Policy: All academic integrity violations will be reviewed by the SNEHS Academic Integrity Committee.
 As a result

 of their recommendations, violations may result in permanent removal from the psychology degree program.